one-zero-eight/InNoHassle-Bot/README.md

 ### Module Organization

-The structure of modules is similar to Rust’s new style.
+The structure of modules is similar to Rust’s new style: a module named `foo.bar` should have separate `foo/bar.ts` and `foo/bar/...` without `foo/bar/mod.ts`.

 <details>
 <summary><b>Illustration</b></summary>